mhurd/kubernetes/README.md

 ```bash
 journalctl -xeu kubelet
 ```
 You'll need the basic CNI Plugins compiled and available (on each node).
 The sources can be obtained from GitHub and built.
+I would have thought these would have been installed with *kubernetes-cni* that was installed in an earlier step but they didn't seem to be set-up.
 ```bash
 cd ~
 mkdir tmp && cd tmp